vs-nascimento/git_storage/README.md

 #### Logging

-You can enable execution logs to follow calls and results of `GitStorageDB` methods.
+You can enable execution logs to follow calls and results of `GitStorageDB` and client methods.
+Logs are emitted via a pluggable `LogListener`.
+The default listener uses `dart:developer.log`, integrating with IDE consoles and observatory tools.

 Enable via single configuration: